browserengineering/book/book/graphics.md

-Here, `self.scrolldown` is an *event handler*, a function that Tk will call whenever the down arrow key is pressed.[^event-arg] All it needs to do is increment `y` and redraw the canvas:
+Here, `self.scrolldown` is an *event handler*, a function that Tk will call whenever the down arrow key is pressed.[^event-arg] All it needs to do is increment `scroll` and redraw the canvas:

 [^event-arg]: `scrolldown` is passed an *event object* as an argument
     by Tk, but since scrolling down doesn't require any information